- You are here:

 On-campus housing: Current GT students must apply for summer housing through the online housing site.

-- Transportation: Temporary parking permits will cost $15.00/day, $35.00/week, $110/month.
+- Transportation: Temporary parking permits will cost $15.00/day, $45.00/week, $115/month.
 Another option to consider is the prorated annual permit, which would start the date of purchase and expire on August 14.
 Depending on parking period, this permit may be the better option.
-The proration schedule is at http://pts.gatech.edu/sites/default/files/images/fy18_proration_schedule.pdf.

 - Courses: Concurrent enrollment in one summer school class is acceptable, but enrollment in two or more courses is not permitted.

-- Upon request REU participants can get library access, and a shared office.
+- Upon request REU participants can get library access.
+Here is a list of shared study spaces near Skiles (the Math building).

-- At the end of the REU, students will be required to provide written reports on their work and can display their research in a poster session that will be held in the Fall.
+- At the end of the REU program, students are expected to provide written reports on their work and participate in a poster session.